Haroun-Azoulay/Unity-Mando/README.md

 # Unity-Mando

-My first unity project in C++ for school I was only three weeks old I chose to make an rpg.
+My first unity project in C# for school I was only three weeks old I chose to make an rpg.

 ## Description of my project